OCA/vertical-medical/medical/README.rst

 Odoo Medical
 ============

-This module extends Odoo with the base functionality of medical patients, centers, and doctors.
+This module extends Odoo with the base functionality of medical patients and centers.

-**Some patient attributes available:**

-- Age
-- Identification code
-- Date of birth
-- Date of death
-- Gender
-- Marital status
-- Is patient pregnant
-- Is patient deceased
-- Social security numbers or equivalent

-**Types of centers available:**

-- Medical center (institution)
-- School
-- Pharmacy
-- Insurance company

 Usage
 =====